 The Hermannsburg Potters are a group of Western Arrarnta artists working in the hand-coil and pinch technique, using terracotta clay to create their artworks.
 The artists build small and large terracotta pots which often feature an iconic sculptural lid referencing elements or characters in the painted body of their pots.
 The artists use a vibrant palette of ceramic underglaze to depict their Western Arrarnta landscape, flora and fauna, contemporary community life, family, traditions and histories.

 Hermannsburg Potters has developed a niche market for their pottery.
 Their pottery supports the local artists and their families and supports the growing local economy of Hermannsburg.
-Their pottery has been exhibited and collected within Australia and abroad for the past 25 Years.
-The Hermannsburg Potters are a close group of Western Arrarnta Artists, three of which are known internationally.
+Their pottery has been exhibited and collected within Australia and abroad.
+The Hermannsburg Potters are a close group of Western Arrarnta artists who are renowned for their pottery across the globe.
+The pottery is recognised for its unique forms and depiction of distinct Western Arrarnta Country, culture and values.

-The Hermannsburg Potters is the only Aboriginal owned art centre operating in Hermannsburg and recognised as such by the Aboriginal and Australian art industries, and working within the fine art market.
-The Hermannsburg Potters provides a space where people can develop economic independence, professional arts employment opportunities and practice creative expression.
+The Hermannsburg Potters is recognised by the Indigenous Art Code as an ethical dealer of Indigenous art.
+Hermannsburg Potters primarily work within the fine art market.
+The Hermannsburg Potters provide a space where people can develop economic independence, professional arts employment opportunities and practice creative expression.

 The Centre is a model for other Indigenous enterprises, as it has developed and expanded in quality of product, reputation and financial sustainability through the efforts of the Aboriginal artists.

 The Hermannsburg Potters developed in 1990 from an initial 18-week training course held at the outstations/homelands surrounding Ntaria, by ceramic tutor Naomi Sharp, with funding from NT Open College.
 Following financially successful exhibitions, the training program was then extended for a further two years.
 In 1992, the then ATSIC approved Aboriginal enterprise development funding, and the artists decided to incorporate and acquired a small building attached to the Ntaria School in the township of Ntaria, from where they still operate.
-The Hermannsburg Potters have since developed into a renowned brand, holding over 130 exhibitions during their 25 year history, with works held in public and private collections, both nationally and internationally.
+The Hermannsburg Potters have since become internationally renowned for their artworks, holding over 130 exhibitions during their 30-year history, with works held in public and private collections, both nationally and internationally.

 In this time, their art practice has expanded to include mosaic, ceramic relief murals, acrylic landscape paintings, sgraffito pottery and slab-building sculpture, all of which are now found in significant national institutions.
-Despite this diversity they continue to remain renowned for their unique and niche product: terracotta sculptured pottery, decorated with pictorial under glazing, which tell stories of their country and culture.
+Despite this diversity, they continue to remain renowned for their unique style of pottery: terracotta sculptures, decorated with pictorial under glazing, which tell stories of Western Arrarnta Country and culture.

 Delrose Armstrong painting 2019 photo by Hermannsburg Potters